tomleavy/mimi-arch-draft/draft-aegis-mimi-arch-latest.md

 '                                                               '
 + - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - +
 ~~~

+An example message flow for Alice creating a group with Carol is as follows:

+1. Carol registers a key package in MIMI Gateway B. The key package is delivered
+   via Application Server 3.
+2. Alice asks MIMI Gateway A, via Application Server 1, for a key package for
+   Carol on Domain B.
+3. MIMI Gateway A finds MIMI Gateway B via Domain B and requests a key package
+   for Carol.
+4. MIMI Gateway B sends back the key package Carol registered in Step 1.
+MIMI
+   Gateway A sends the key package to Alice, via Application Server 1.
+5. Alice creates a new MLS session and  sends a welcome message for Carol to
+   MIMI Gateway A.
+6. MIMI Gateway A sends the welcome message to MIMI Gateway B .
+7. When Carol comes online, MIMI Gateway B sends her the welcome message via
+   Application Server 3.
+Carol joins the session.

 ## Gateway Overview